TimSoethout/goodwe-sems-home-assistant/README.md

 Use the credentials you use to login to https://www.semsportal.com/.

 `scan_interval` controls how often the sensor updates/scrapes.
 By default this seems to be every 60 seconds.

-## HACS

-Note: The repository folder structure is changed in order to be compatible with [HACS](https://custom-components.github.io/hacs/), see [here](https://custom-components.github.io/hacs/#add-custom-repos ) how to add this as custom repo to HACS.
-It is also [under submission](https://github.com/custom-components/hacs/pull/111) to be included by default in HACS.

 ## Screenies